GriffithUniLibrary/redcap-intro/docs/04-logic/03-branching-logic.md

 You can decide to show or hide specific questions based on the results of previous questions, including the results of calculated questions.
 Here, we are going to show a participant a warning about their BMI if it is over a certain value.

-Remember that branching logic operates on the question to be displayed, not on the question before.
-{:. .info }

-Branching logic cannot be tested until the survey is published.
-{:. .warning }

 ### Create a BMI Warning
 {: .d-inline-block }
 Activity